aditya200523/ApexCore/README.md

 # APEXCORE - A RISC-V BASED CPU CORE : EKLAVYA'24
 ---

-#### The RISC-V CPU will be implemented with IMAF instruction extensions, and also verified using custom verification methods.
+#### The RISC-V CPU will be implemented with Multiplication and Atomic Extension.
+Implementation of Control and Status Registers along with memory segmentation in Data Memory for Input-Ouput capability.

 ---
 ### Introduction